Histwo/.github/profile/README.md

 ## Contact

 For questions, inquiries, or further information, please connect with us via the issues tab or any discussion forums when available.
-Alternatively, visit the [**Histwo GitHub page**](https://github.com/Histwo).
+Alternatively, visit the [**Histwo organization on GitHub**](https://github.com/Histwo).

 Thank you for your support in fulfilling the Creator’s will.